 “What was that?”
 Iliera asked.
 “Did you do something?”

-“That was me not doing frost magic,” I replied.
+“That was me not using ice magic,” I replied.

 I felt my face grow warm.
-I quickly turned away from the draenei and started to conjure a portal.
+I turned away from the Musfurin and started to conjure a portal.
 If I was going to actually be able to do this I was going to have to reacquaint myself with some of the elements behind the spells.

 “Where are we going?”
 Iliera asked.

-“Lunarfall,” I replied as the portal stabilized.
-“The Horde rogue isn’t going to leave us alone, and clearly I’m not getting us around without leaving a literal blazing trail.
-I’ll need to check in with the other Kirin Tor about… frost magic.”
+“Starfall,” I replied as the portal stabilized.
+“The Yunai rogue isn’t going to leave us alone, and clearly I’m not getting us around without leaving a literal blazing trail.
+I’ll need to check in with the other magic users about… alternative options.”

 “I thank you,” Iliera said, suppressing a smile.
 “I”m sure you’ll have it mastered in no time.”